 I am normally a die hard spring form (or drop bottom) cake tin fan.
 This is what I grew up with, and anything else always feels weird to me.
 However!
 In this instance, the batter is too thin for a spring form tin.
 Unless your tins are stupendously high quality (sorry Coles brand) then they will leak batter.
 They will probably do it over the base of your oven.

 I recommend using a cake pan for this recipe.
-I myself used two Wiltshire 20 x 5cm pans, which is the perfect size for this cake.
+I myself use these cake pans, which are the perfect size for this cake.
 I personally find that you get the best results from using 2 cake pans in this instance.
 The cake comes out fluffier and lighter.

 I used to recommend the option of baking all the batter in one tin.
 I don’t recommend that any more.
 I think it contributes to a gummy layer in the middle of the cake, which we want to avoid.
 20cm cake tins are easily purchased at the supermarket and you will get a lot of use out of them.
 You can also divide the ingredients in half to make a single 20cm cake.